5toFold – Connect & Commit | Five-to-Fold decision-mastery process

 Importance of Decision-Making

-Yesterday, I attended a meeting which I left thinking:
+Recently, I attended a meeting which I left thinking:

 “This might turn into a total mess.”